Understanding Executive Function: What It Is and Why It Matters

 Each morning (or evening for the next day), review both backlogs

-Complete any Task Analysis that needs to be done
+Complete any Task Analyses that needs to be done

 Select just 3 priority tasks for the day

-Write these on a sticky note or in a dedicated daily todo list
+Write these tasks down on a sticky note or in a dedicated daily todo list

 Limit yourself to 3-5 items total